-"I ain't afraid of no ghosts!"
+"I ain't 'afraid of no ghosts!"

 October is here, and that means ghosts, ghouls, witches and monster rule the night.
 Don't believe in such nonsense?
-Take a look at these ten cities in the U.S. where hundreds of claimes of supernatural activity are made each year.....make sure you read these with the lights on.
+Take a look at these ten cities in the U.S. where hundreds of claims of supernatural activity are made each year.....make sure you read these with the lights on.

 Whether it was the American Revolution, Civil War, or War of 1812, Baltimore is filled with the alleged ghosts of soldiers and civilians brought to an early death by the violence of the times.
-Plenty of guided tours take you through exact spots of battles, where visitors can feel a noticable chill in the air.
+Plenty of guided tours take you through exact spots of battles, where visitors can feel a noticeable chill in the air.
 If you're brave enough to walk through the Westminster Hall Catacombs, you just might meet the ghost of an old literary friend -- Edgar Allen Poe, the king of horror himself.

 2. New Orleans

 Known widely for its Voodoo traditions, New Orleans is certainly home to the supernatural.
-Because the city is below sea level, tombs are all above ground in the 42 cemetaries within the city district -- one housing the Voodoo Queen Marie Laveau, whom visitors still believe grants wishes if you leave an offering at her tomb.
-The French Quarter holds hundreds of ghosts from the War of 1812, and one restaurant in the neighborhood even keeps a table with bread and a full glass of wine reserved year round to keep their live-in ghost at peace.
+Because the city is below sea level, tombs are all above ground in the 42 cemeteries within the city district -- one housing the Voodoo Queen Marie Laveau, whom visitors still believe grants wishes if you leave an offering at her tomb.
+The French Quarter holds hundreds of ghosts from the War of 1812, and one restaurant in the neighborhood even keeps a table with bread and a full glass of wine reserved year-round to keep their live-in ghost at peace.